Expo 58: Austria

 The Austrian pavilion was designed by Austrian architect Karl Schwanzer in modernist style.
 It was later transferred to Vienna to host the museum of the 20th century.
 In 2011 it was reopened under the new name 21er Haus.
 It included a model Austrian Kindergarten, which doubled as a day care facility for the employees, the Vienna Philharmonic playing behind glass, and a model nuclear fusion reactor that fired every 5 minutes.

 Czechoslovakia

-Czechoslovakian pavilion (Note: Relocated to Prague, the restaurant works since 2001 as an office space.
+Czechoslovak pavilion (Note: Relocated to Prague, the restaurant works since 2001 as an office space.
 The main pavilion in another location was destroyed in 1991 by fire.)

 The exposition "One Day in Czechoslovakia" was designed by Jindřich Santar who cooperated with artists Jiří Trnka, Antonín Kybal, Stanislav Libenský and Jan Kotík.
 Architects of the simple, but modern and graceful construction were František Cubr, Josef Hrubý and Zdeněk Pokorný.
 The team's artistic freedom, so rare in the hard-line communist regime of the 1950s, was ensured by the government committee for exhibitions chairman František Kahuda.
 He supported the famous Laterna Magika show, as well as Josef Svoboda's technically unique Polyekran.
 The Czechoslovak pavilion was visited by 6 million people and was officially awarded the best pavilion of the Expo 58.